-- 1 Lay all radiant tubing out in the following order.
+1 Lay all radiant tubing out in the following order.
 Position tubes in approximate location (see figure 3.4).

-- 10 ft. primary combustion chamber.

-- · Radiant emitter tubes.
+- 10 ft.
+(3 m) primary combustion chamber. - · Radiant emitter tubes.

 Important!
-150,000-200,000 BTU/h models must use the 10 ft. titanium alloy treated combustion chamber as the first tube downstream of the burner control box.
-The combustion chamber has a yellow identification label located on the swaged end of the tube (remove label prior to starting up heater).
+150,000-200,000 BTU/h models must use the 10 ft.
+(3 m) titanium alloy treated combustion chamber as the first tube downstream of the burner control box.
+The combustion chamber has a yellow identification label wrapped on the tube (remove label prior to starting up heater).